 If you notice the above in a loved one, ask them to book an appointment to see their GP and ask for a stethoscope check.

 Think about these things before you visit the GP:

 - When did they first notice their symptoms of breathlessness, chest pains, dizziness, fainting or difficulty exercising?

 - Have they come on suddenly or gradually?

 - What impact have the symptoms had on the patient’s lifestyle?
 Have they overlooked signs and symptoms, or misdiagnosed them as the natural ageing process?

-About past medical history of cardiovascular disease, rheumatic fever, connective tissue disorders and any other co-morbidities.
+- Do they have a medical history of cardiovascular disease, rheumatic fever, connective tissue disorders or any other co-morbidities?

-Use our Symptoms tracker to help prepare for the GP or healthcare professional.
+Use our Symptoms tracker to help prepare for the GP.
 Keeping a track of what the patient is experiencing makes the progress easier and helps with diagnosis.